julienhvillemur/data-analytics-power-bi-report378/README.md

 Clustered bar chart | Orders by product category.
 KPIs | Target vs last quarter for revenue, profit & orders.
 Slicer | Date range (range customised by user to analyse by date periods).
+Table | Category, revenue, customers and amount ordered for the top 10 products by revenue.

 ### Customer Detail